 2.5.2.1 A Relying Institution may withdraw the Research from Ceded Review at any time.

 2.5.2.2 A Reviewing IRB may determine based on significant cause that it must withdraw from providing review and oversight of the Research for a Relying Institution, in which case it may do so upon sixty (60) business days’ prior written notice to the Relying Institution explaining the significant cause for the Reviewing IRB’s withdrawal.
-Significant cause may include, among other things, ongoing noncompliance by the Relying Institution with its obligations under this Agreement of which the Relying Institution is on notice and that the Relying Institution has failed to correct after a reasonable time.
-For clarity, any such withdrawal is distinct from and will not be considered a suspension or termination of IRB approval for the Research within the meaning of the Federal Policy, other federal human subjects protection regulations or policies, or the FDA Clinical Investigation Regulations.
+Significant cause may include, among other things, ongoing failure by the Relying Institution to comply with its obligations under this Agreement, of which failure the Relying Institution is on notice and has not corrected after a reasonable time.
+For clarity, any such withdrawal is distinct from and will not by itself be considered a suspension or termination of IRB approval for the Research within the meaning of the Federal Policy, other federal human subjects protection regulations or policies, or the FDA Clinical Investigation Regulations.

 2.5.2.3 Additionally, Research may be withdrawn from Ceded Review in the circumstances described in Sections 5.7/6.8 and 8.11 hereof.